vadvolo/milos-automation/lab/topologies/lab10_dc_cisco/README.md

 ### Introduction

-This lab shows an example of DC networks.
+This lab shows an example of DC networks built on Cisco.
 During the lab you will:

 - Deploy the whole configuration on ToRs and spines
-- Change the role of one of the ToRs to an unknown role and deploy configuration on the ToR and every spine
+- Break connection between Spine and ToR and deploy configuration on the switches
-- Set maintenance tag on one of the spines and deploy configuration on the spine
+- Set maintenance tag on one of the spines to drain traffic and deploy configuration

 Author: